Managing your student loan debt

 What options are available to manage your student loan debt?
 What terms are available for repayment?
 This article addresses some options.

-Stafford Loans have a six-month grace period after a student stops attending (drops to less than half time, graduates or withdraws) before the first payment is required.
-Interest will accrue on subsidized loans first made between July 1, 2012, and July 1, 2014, and all unsubsidized loans during grace periods.
+Direct Subsidized and Unsubsidized Loans have a six-month grace period after you stop attending — drop to less than half time, graduate, or withdraw — before the first payment is required.
+Interest will accrue on subsidized loans first originated between July 1, 2012, and July 1, 2014, and all unsubsidized loans during grace periods.

-If loan interest accrues during this time and is not paid off, it will be added to the principal balance of the loan when repayment begins.
+If loan interest accrues during this time and is not paid off, it will be added to the principal balance of your loan when repayment begins.
 Each loan has only one grace period.

 In all cases, your loan servicer will notify you when your first payment is due.
-If not, contact the servicer to ensure it has your correct contact information.
+If you don’t receive notification, contact the servicer to ensure it has your correct contact information.

 When you first enter repayment, you will have the option to choose a repayment plan.
 If a choice is not made, you will be placed on the standard repayment plan.

 Borrowers may be eligible for a deferment or forbearance that postpones payments and, in some cases, interest.
 To receive a deferment or forbearance, contact your loan servicer.
-If you aren’t sure who your student loan servicer is, go to nslds.ed.gov.
+If you aren’t sure who your student loan servicer is, go to the National Student Loan Data System.